16 Surface Water Quality

 The USEPA (2015) updates used a toxicity factor from one of the non-IRIS sources listed above if no IRIS toxicity factor was available, or if the toxicity factor from another source used a newer study or a more current risk assessment approach than IRIS.

-For PFOS and PFOA, this document provides a table of toxicity factors (and their basis) currently used in water standards and guidance values developed by USEPA and individual states.
+For PFOS and PFOA, this document provides a table of toxicity factors (and their basis) used in water standards and guidance values developed by USEPA and individual states.
 This table is discussed and can be accessed from Section 8.3.
-In addition to the reference doses that it developed for its drinking water health advisories, the USEPA (2014b) generated PPRTVs for PFBS, and more recently released draft toxicity assessments for PFBS and GenX for public comment (USEPA 2018).
-USEPA published the final PFBS toxicity assessment in 2021 (USEPA 2021a).
-The USEPA’s PFAS Action Plan, which was first developed in 2019 and updated in 2020 (USEPA 2020a), states that USEPA will evaluate additional PFAS for development of toxicity values, including the five PFAS being evaluated by IRIS that are mentioned above.
-Currently, USEPA IRIS has developed draft systematic review protocols for these five PFAS (USEPA 2019b).
+In addition to the reference doses that it developed for its 2016 drinking water health advisories, the USEPA (2014) generated PPRTVs for PFBS, and more recently released draft toxicity assessments for PFBS and GenX for public comment (USEPA 2018).
+USEPA published the final PFBS toxicity assessment in 2021 (USEPA 2021).
+The USEPA’s PFAS Action Plan, which was first developed in 2019 and updated in 2020 (USEPA 2020), states that USEPA will evaluate additional PFAS for development of toxicity values, including the five PFAS being evaluated by IRIS that are mentioned above.
+Currently, USEPA IRIS has developed draft systematic review protocols for these five PFAS (USEPA 2019).

 The protected populations that are considered in the development of surface water criteria for human health typically include adults.
 In some cases, other populations, such as lactating women, women of childbearing age, children, and infants, may also be explicitly considered separately, depending on the nature of the chemical and the exposure route.
 As discussed in Section 16.2, the human health criteria most relevant to PFAS consider ingestion of aquatic organisms (fish and shellfish) and/or drinking water.
 In general, exposure from ingestion of aquatic organisms will likely be greater than exposure from drinking water for PFAS such as PFOS that bioaccumulate in aquatic life.

 In the development of human health WQC based on standard exposure assumptions, the relative doses from fish consumption and drinking water are dependent on the bioconcentration factor (BCF) or bioaccumulation factor (BAF).
-The assumed daily dose from fish consumption (22.5 g/day) is greater than the assumed daily dose from drinking water ingestion (2.4 L/day) for bioaccumulative PFAS such as PFOS (see Sections 126.96.36.199 and 188.8.131.52).
+The assumed daily dose from fish consumption (22.5 g/day) is greater than the assumed daily dose from drinking water ingestion (2.4 L/day) for bioaccumulative PFAS such as PFOS (see Sections 18.104.22.168 and 22.214.171.124).
 However, exposures to bioaccumulative PFAS in drinking water are higher in infants, particularly in those that are breastfed, than in adults, and infants are considered to be a sensitive subpopulation for adverse effects of PFAS (Goeden, Greene, and Jacobus 2019).
-In contrast to human health criteria for surface water, drinking water guidelines for PFAS developed by USEPA (USEPA 2016b, c) and some states are based on exposure assumptions or exposure modeling for sensitive life stages (for example, lactating women, infants (Post 2021)).
-Minnesota (MPCA 2020d) has recently used modeling of early-life exposure in formula-fed and breastfed infants, as well as a higher fish consumption rate specific to women of childbearing age (MPCA 2020b), to develop a human health surface water criterion for PFOS; they also developed a human health-based criterion for PFOS in fish tissue.
+In contrast to human health criteria for surface water, drinking water guidelines for PFAS developed by USEPA (USEPA 2016, USEPA 2016) and some states are based on exposure assumptions or exposure modeling for sensitive life stages (for example, lactating women, infants (Post 2021)).
+Minnesota (MPCA 2020) has recently used modeling of early-life exposure in formula-fed and breastfed infants, as well as a higher fish consumption rate specific to women of childbearing age (MPCA 2020), to develop a human health surface water criterion for PFOS; they also developed a human health-based criterion for PFOS in fish tissue.

 A target cancer risk level is used along with the cancer slope factor in calculation of criteria based on carcinogenic effects.
 The selection of the lifetime cancer risk level is a policy choice, not a scientific decision, and the target cancer risk level (for example, 1 in 100,000 or 10-5; 1 in 1,000,000 or 10-6) differs among states, which is one reason why criteria based on cancer risk can vary among different states.